mkikets99/CAHBotDatabase/packs/en/humahatetheholi/README.md

 | The disappointment of a Jewish child on the 25th. |
 | The sense of holiday spirit you feel while buried to the hilt in the cold, uncooked guts of your Thanksgiving Day turkey. |
 | The Star Wars prequels |
-| The Ultimate Yule Log
-Play this card and win the round.
+| The Ultimate Yule LogPlay this card and win the round.
 The gift that keeps on giving. |
 | Unwrapping Go-Bots® because you're poor. |
 | Unwrapping Justin Timberlake's dick in a box. |